ppy/osu-wiki/news/2025/2025-07-11-osucatch-world-cup-2025-semifinals-recap.md

 If you've been following the past few news posts, you'll know that [Ice](https://osu.ppy.sh/beatmaps/artists/484), titan of rhythm game music, [is now a Featured Artist](https://osu.ppy.sh/home/news/2025-06-29-new-featured-artist-ice).
 The bombshell was dropped during this round's mappool showcase, revealing the new osu! original [Nostalgia Sonatina Op.3](https://osu.ppy.sh/beatmapsets/2395334#fruits/5188192) in the process.

-Following the previous "Nostalgia Sonatinas" made for other rhythm games, the third entry of the series would be for this CWC, featured as a Mixed Mod map by [Ascendance](https://osu.ppy.sh/users/2931883) and [Jemzuu](https://osu.ppy.sh/users/7890134).
+Following the previous "Nostalgia Sonatinas" made for other rhythm games, the third entry of the series would be for this CWC, featured as a Mixed Mod map by ::Ascendance::{ user-id=2931883 } and [Jemzuu](https://osu.ppy.sh/users/7890134).
 It focused mostly on mechanics, with many wiggles and stream patterns for the classic Ice piano melodies.
 Welcome to the Featured Artist lineup!

 ## Semifinals summary